zandgall/gpusand/README.md

-# Quickwork
+# GPU Sand

-An OpenGL project framework intended to be incredibly easy and quick to set up and make a project with.
-It has limited functionality and utility, but provides the ability to start OpenGL and create a window within a line, along with the ability to quickly and easily load resources.
+This is a project that's a spiritual extension of [my cpu sand engine](https://github.com/zandgall/generic-sand), which instead makes use of the GPU in order to streamline the processing of rules quickly in parallel.

 ## stb_image and Glad